 All units are responsible for the day-to-day management of operational risk in their products, processes, systems and activities, in accordance with the various frameworks and policies.
-The RMG Operational Risk unit and other corporate oversight and control functions oversee and monitor the effectiveness of operational risk management, assess key operational risk issues with the units, and report and/or escalate key operational risks to risk committees with recommendations on appropriate risk mitigation strategies.
+The RMG Operational Risk unit and other corporate oversight and control functions:

+- Oversee and monitor the effectiveness of operational risk management, - Assess key operational risk issues with the units,

+Report and/or escalate key operational risks to risk committees with recommendations on appropriate risk mitigation strategies.

-The Bank implemented an integrated governance, risk & compliance system with aligned risk assessment methodology, common taxonomy, and unified processes for the three lines of defence.
+The Group implemented an integrated governance, risk and compliance system with aligned risk assessment methodology, common taxonomy, and unified processes for the three lines of defence.